 This incredible population growth has led to an influx of national retail to serve these new rooftops.
 Shopping centers such as The Rivery and Wolfe Ranch have taken off as national restaurant chains and retailers flock to the area.

 In terms of commercial space, Georgetown’s office market has historically been comprised of mom and pop businesses.
-But a few investors are looking to get in early and create an office market in the area.
+But a few commercial real estate investors are looking to get in early and create an office market in the area.

 Georgetown has a great reputation for being very family friendly and offering good schools.
 As such, it is home to a well-educated workforce.
 Employers looking to capture this talent could be well-served to locate in Georgetown where housing prices are more affordable than Central Austin.